 See the comprehensive list of my publications on Google Scholar Citations.

 R. Shapovalov.
 “Structural learning methods for collective labelling problems ”.
-[In Russian] PhD Thesis, Lomonosov Moscow State University, 2014. [text coming soon]
+[In Russian] PhD Thesis, Lomonosov Moscow State University, 2014. [pdf]

 A. Velizhev, R. Shapovalov, K. Schindler.
 “Implicit shape models for object detection in 3D point clouds”.
 ISPRS Congress.
 Melbourne, 2012. [pdf]